annebrown/content-data/content/3.frameworks/nuxt 3/debug/issues/failed-to-stringify.md

 `useLazyAsyncData` is a wrapper for `useAsyncData`, that triggers data fetching wo blocking navi.
 It allows navi to occur b4 finishing asynch data fetching.

-Imporves user experience w faster navi, esp for data not immediately necessary for the initial render, such as a large, collapsable navi tree.
+Imporves user experience with faster navi, esp for data not immediately necessary for the initial render, such as a large, collapsable navi tree.

-W useLazy, pending and error states need to be handled in the same component template.
+With useLazy, pending and error states need to be handled in the same component template.

 ## Solution

-'useAsyncData'/`useLazyAsyncData`
+`s/useAsyncData/useLazyAsyncData/g`

 ## Status